-- Indicate the Institute Director (lead PI) who will be the point of contact and coordinator for the combined research activity. - List all (lead and subrecipients) institutions by name with the name of the lead (Co-PI) at each institution. - Include a table modeled on the following chart providing summary budget information from all institutions.
-Provide the total costs of the budget request in each year for each institution and totals for all rows and columns. - Note the requirement of accounting for the required budget for Software Ecosystem-Aware activities as outlined in Section III under SUPPLEMENTARY INFORMATION.
+- List all institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Include a table modeled on the following chart providing summary budget information from all institutions.
+Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.

-Multi-Institutional Team Information

-Name Institution Year 1 Budget Year 2 Budget Year 3 Budget Year 4 Budget Year 5 Budget Total Budget
+Lead PI/Co-PI Year 1 Budget Year 2 Budget Year 3 Budget Year 4 Budget Year 5 Budget Total Budget

-Institute

-Director

-Co-PI

-Co-PI

-Co-PI
+Lead

+Institution

+Institution

+Institution

+Institution